fbpx

 Shaw’s agave is native to northern coastal Baja California, with its northern boundary extending into southwestern San Diego County.
 Historically the population north of the border occurred in coastal sage scrub vegetation on coastal bluffs and nearby mesas and foothills below 300 ft (100 m).
 Most of these native populations have been eliminated by urban development.
 In 2008, during the construction of the border wall on Border Field, the last native population was reduced to one clump of about 50 rosettes (a single individual).
 A second population on Point Loma is thought to contain some native plants, supplemented by recent transplants.
 As of 2014, four other significant populations had been established from transplants on public lands: three on Point Loma and one at Torrey Pines State Park.
 Shaw’s agave is considered seriously endangered in California, but is not classified by the federal government or by Mexico.

 In San Elijo Lagoon Ecological Reserve there are no native individuals.
-The largest plant is a dense clone of approximately 50 rosettes in front of the Nature Center.
+When the Nature Center was built (2009), two rosettes were planted in the front.
+Today they have formed dense clones of approximately 50 rosettes which bloom regularly..
 Another individual grows on the bank behind the Nature Center where the original rosette bloomed in 2013.
 The original is gone but a clone of six or more rosettes remains.
 At least two rosettes were planted in the hills above the Rios trail where the fierce armor was intended to stop off-trail foot traffic.
 More recently a few transplants were placed along the boardwalk at the Nature Center.

 Classification